johanley/julian-date/README.md

 - don't support negative Julian dates
 - read like cryptic incantations addressed to a long-forgotten god

-This little project provides an algorithm (implemented in C99 and Java) for Julian dates that:
+This little project provides an algorithm for Julian dates that:
 - doesn't restrict the date in any way
 - has a large number of unit tests
 - is not cryptic, and can be read and understood

+Implementations are provided in C99 and Java.

 It's somewhat suprising that so many tools restrict the date:
 - the <a href='https://www.iausofa.org/'>SOFA 2023-10-11</a> library from the IAU (International Astronomical Union)